Course Info

 Format of Lectures

-We will adopt a blended learning approach.
-Slides, readings, class exercises, datasets and lecture videos will be stored in the VULA resources folder.
+Lectures will be face to face scheduled for Mondays and Wednesdays 4 to 6 pm in Quiet Room.
+During these sessions, we will review the main content, answer questions and review practical work.
+Slides, readings, class exercises, datasets and lecture videos will be stored in the Amathuba resources folder.
 Students will be expected to do a large degree of self-study.
 Each section will require students to implement the methods using R. Students may be asked to present their implementation to the class in discussion sessions.
-Face-to-face sessions will be scheduled for Mondays and Wednesdays 4 to 6 pm in departmental seminar room 4.26.
-During these sessions, we will review the main content, answer questions and review practical work.
+Face-to-face sessions will be

 Day | Time | Location | |